RinLovesYou/Flipnote-Encoder/README.md

 * (Optional) Replace the flipnote in DummyFlipnote with one of your own!
 It'll embed your user information in the encoded Flipnote
 * (Optional) place the Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem` in the same folder as the exe

-As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` it should work
+As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` it should work (Playback on a real dsi with 1mb+ flipnotes is not guaranteed)

 Expect bugs and report them in the [issues](https://github.com/RinLovesYou/Flipnote-Encoder/issues) section please